gofiber/docs/api/middleware/cors.md

 # CORS

-CORS middleware for [Fiber](https://github.com/gofiber/fiber) that that can be used to enable [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) with various options.
+CORS middleware for [Fiber](https://github.com/gofiber/fiber) that can be used to enable [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) with various options.

 ## Table of Contents